CGM Accuracy - CGM vs Finger Prick Glucometer

 Error Margin - CGM vs Finger Prick Glucometer

 The gold standard for accuracy is a blood draw measurement and both finger sticks and CGMs have error margins (MARD) to that standard.
-Finger sticks tend to be in the range of 5-10% MARD, while the Libre has a MARD of about 9.7% over 14 days, and the Dexcom G6 has a MARD of 9% over 10 days.
+Finger sticks tend to be in the range of 5-10% MARD, while the Libre has a MARD of about 9.7% over 14 days, the Dexcom G6 has a MARD of 9% over 10 days, and the Dexcom G7 has a MARD of 8.7% over 10 days.

 As well, blood is dynamic and always moving, so the enzymes even from sample to sample in the same blood droplet vary slightly one from the other, a simple way to test this is use two different fingers on two different strips with a finger stick glucometer.